autious/mesastor/README.md

 Following these 4 bytes there is a 4(16) byte uint declaring the length of each file header block.
 This value MUST be a multiple of 16 bytes to simplify memory aligned copies from disk, meaning that the last 16 bytes should be aligned.
-The last 16 bytes must be included in the size, it can't just specify the size of the name in memory.
-Names stored in the header must be end-padded with any number of NULL bytes to simplify copies to stack memory when parsing the file header.
+The Instance Size MUST include all all data, not just the size of the filename.
+All filenames must have at least a single NULL byte at the end.
+Filenames MUST be followed by NULL bytes until the rest of the file meta data.

 Then there's another 4(20) byte variable indicating how many header instances the file contains.